denverpost/year-in-weather/README.md

-# The Year In Weather
+# The Year / Month In Weather
-Our current and future year in weather projects
+Our current and future year / month in weather projects